XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 # 📝 Publications

+Note: Only pulished journal articles here.
+For other papers, conferences, and presentations, please see my cv.

 ## 1️⃣ Journal Articles in English (N = 6)

 [Eye movement modelling examples as cues to guide attention and improve learning in short or long animations](https://doi.org/10.1111/jcal.13094)